LivingLegacyMedia/vowbound/chapter_11.md

 Cassian felt his awareness expand.
 Part of him remained attuned to his first coin—seeing value, understanding exchange, calculating worth.
 But another part now sensed something different. *Potential*.
 The shape of what could be, given time and care.

 Together, the two perspectives created something new.
-He could see not just what things were worth now, but what they could *become*.
-Not just how to trade for outcomes, but how to cultivate them.
+He could see what things were worth now, and what they could *become*.
+He understood how to trade for outcomes and how to cultivate them.
 How to plant seeds and nurture them into growth.

 *Now,* the presences whispered, *you have the tools to counter what has been built.
 Your first fragment shows you the network's structure.
 This fragment shows you how to grow identity.
 Together, they might restore what was taken.*